Per Carlsén

 Per Carlsén (born 24 June 1960, in Sundsvall) is a Swedish curler.
+He is a two-time European Curling Championship medallist, and has represented Sweden in four World Curling Championships and two World Senior Curling Championships.
+In 2023, he coached Sweden to a gold medal at the World Mixed Curling Championship.

 Carlsén started playing curling in 1975.
 He plays in fourth position as a skip and is right-handed.

 In 2001 he was inducted into the Swedish Curling Hall of Fame.